kyrillschmid/PrimeFactors/gpt-4-0125-preview/prompt-0.md

 System Prompt:
 ----------------
-You are an expert software engineer capable of detecting lines to be changed in files.
-Detect the lines that need to be changed in the files based on the issue description.
-Please respond with your analysis directly in JSON format The JSON schema should include: {'file': string (full path to file), 'lines_to_be_changed_in_original_and_changed_file': array of strings (@@ -1,2 +1,10 @@)}.
+You are an expert software engineer capable of creating patch strings to solve issues in a Python repository.Imagine that you have an executation environment with a Python interpreter from which you will receive feedback from your last patch string suggestion.Please respond directly in the following JSON format: The JSON schema should include: {'patch_string': string (diff --git a/...)}.
+Provide nothing but the JSON output.

 User Prompt:
 --------------
-Please create a detailed implementation proposal for the described task and the following issue based on the provided code base.
+Create a patch string based on the following issue description and the code base.
-Code Base: src/
+Code Base:
+src/
     prime_factors/
         primes.py
             1: def generate(n: int):
-            2:     i = 2
-            3:     factors = []
-            4:     while i * i <= n:
-            5:         if n % i:
-            6:             i += 1
-            7:         else:
-            8:             n //= i
-            9:             factors.append(i)
-            10:     if n > 1:
-            11:         factors.append(n)
-            12:     return factors
+            2:     return []
         __main__.py
         __pycache__/
             primes.cpython-312.pyc